 Nut Free School

 Our school has students who are deathly allergic to nut products.
 Their allergies are so severe that it is expected that they would go into immediate life-threatening shock if they have any contact with these items.
 Our staff have been trained specifically on how to provide immediate life-saving first aid if this were to happen.
 One of the steps we have taken to protect these children is to make our campus a Nut Free School.
 No nut products are to be brought for snack, lunch, birthday or holiday times.
 Any items that are found to contain nut products will not be served at our school.
+This includes products that have been processed in facilities that also process nut products.

 Policy for Changing Children